Nagasaki45/bibo/README.rst

     bibo open Albert Einstein

-If you have a single entry in the database by Albert Einstein (more about search terms below), and the ``file`` field is defined, bibo will open this file with an appropriate application.
+Lets assume that there's a single entry in the database by Albert Einstein (more about search terms below), and the ``file`` / ``url`` / ``doi`` field is defined.
+An ``open`` command will open the file / URL / DOI of this entry, with precedence following this order.
+A file will be opened with the appropriate application.
 If it's a PDF it will probably be your PDF reader.
 But it can also be a presentation, ``.zip`` file, or even a folder.
+URLs and DOIs would be opened by your web browser.

 ``edit``